fmaste/Haskell/doc/Free.md

-\* The common style is naming it ```data Fix f = Fix (f (Fix f))```, but using the same name for different things (type and constructor) even thou it's valid Haskell syntax it may be easy for the compiler but not for the untrained eye (I consider this not-appropriate coding style).
+\* The common style is naming it ```data Fix f = Fix (f (Fix f))```, but using the same name for different things (type and constructor) even thou it's valid Haskell syntax and it may be easy for the compiler, it's not easy for the untrained eye (I consider this not-appropriate coding style).

 Its kind and types are:
 ```haskell